Engee documentation

 ⋮

-To avoid representation as an array of bytes, it is recommended to use a representation argument.
-For example, the read function can take several arguments, including the data type into which the file content should be converted (we use String):
+To avoid representation as an array of bytes, it is recommended to use the representation argument.
+For example, the function read it can take several arguments, including the data type to convert the file contents to (using String):

 read("sample1.json", String) # reads the contents of the sample1 file.json and returns it as a string